-Convertible securities are fixed-income securities or preferred stocks that the Fund has the option to exchange for equity securities at a specified conversion price.
+Convertible securities are convertible preferred stock or convertible bonds that the Fund has the option to exchange for equity securities of the issuer at a specified conversion price.
 The option allows the Fund to realize additional returns if the market price of the equity securities exceeds the conversion price.
 For example, the Fund may hold fixed-income securities that are convertible into shares of common stock at a conversion price of \$10 per share.
 If the market value of the shares of common stock reached \$12, the Fund could realize an additional \$2 per share by converting its fixed-income securities.

 Convertible securities have lower yields than comparable fixed-income securities.
 In addition, at the time a convertible security is issued the conversion price exceeds the market value of the underlying equity securities.
-Thus, convertible securities may provide lower returns than non-convertible fixed-income securities or equity securities depending upon changes in the price of the underlying equity securities.
+Thus, convertible securities may provide lower returns than non-convertible, fixed-income securities or equity securities depending upon changes in the price of the underlying equity securities.
 However, convertible securities permit the Fund to realize some of the potential appreciation of the underlying equity securities with less risk of losing its initial investment.

-The Fund treats convertible securities as both fixed-income and equity securities for purposes of its investment policies and limitations, because of their unique characteristics.
+The Fund treats convertible securities as fixed-income securities for purposes of its investment policies and limitations, because of their unique characteristics.